emilycritter/react-weather/README.md

 * To install node modules after initial clone, run `yarn` from both the project root and client directory

 ### Starting Local Server
-* To start the Express server, run `npm start` from the project root
 * To start the React app and Express server, run `npm run dev`
+* To start the just Express server, run `npm start` from the project root

 ### Running Tests
 * To run tests, run `npm test` from the project root